|

 Debugging:

-This procedure is to correct errors like: “Time Machine
+This procedure is to correct errors like: "Time

-completed a verification of your backups.
-To improve
+Machine completed a verification of your backups.

 The steps:

-- sudo chflags -R
+- sudo chflags -R nouchg <the

-nouchg <the backup bundle>
+backup bundle>

-- sudo hdiutil attach
+- sudo hdiutil attach -nomount -noverify

--nomount -noverify -noautofsck <the backup bundle>
+-noautofsck <the backup bundle>

-- sudo fsck_hfs -drfy -c
+- sudo fsck_hfs -c 2g -drfy /dev/diskXs2

-If you get a message in the fsck_hfs.log along the lines of
+If you get a message in the fsck_hfs.log along the

-- sudo fsck_hfs -p
+- sudo fsck_hfs -c 2g -p /dev/diskXs2

-- sudo fsck_hfs -drfy -c
+- sudo fsck_hfs -c 2g -drfy /dev/diskXs2

 To scan for bad blocks:

-- sudo fsck_hfs -S
+- sudo fsck_hfs -S /dev/diskXs2

 When succeeded:

-- sudo hdiutil detach /dev/diskXs2
+- sudo hdiutil detach

-When complete, you need to edit an plist file within the
+When complete, you need to edit an plist file within

-"com.apple.TimeMachine.MachineID.plist".
+file called "com.apple.TimeMachine.MachineID.plist".

 - bbedit <the backup